basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 Riak's scalable design makes it useful for data sets, like sensor data, that scale rapidly and are subject to heavy read/write loads.
 Many sensors collect and send data at a given interval.
-One way to model this in Riak is to create a bucket for each sensor device, and use the interval as a unique key (i.e., a date or combination of date/time), then store update data as the value.
-You could then query on the interval; or alternatively store a timestamp as a secondary index (piece of queryable metadata attached to the key/value pair) that would allow you to perform queries on specific ranges or perform MapReduce queries against the indexes.
+One way to model this in Riak is to use a bucket for each sensor device and use the time interval as a unique key (i.e. a date or combination of date and time), and then store update data as the value.

+That data could then be queried on the basis of the interval.
+Alternatively, a timestamp could be attached to each object as a [[secondary index|Using Secondary Indexes]], which would allow you to perform queries on specific time interval ranges or to perform [[MapReduce]] queries against the indexes.

 #### Complex Case

-If you are dealing with thousands or millions of sensors, yet very small data sets, storing all of a single device's updates as unique keys may be overly cumbersome when it comes to reading that device's data.
+If you are dealing with thousands or millions of sensors yet with very small data sets, storing all of a single device's updates as unique keys may be cumbersome when it comes to reading that device's data.
 Retrieving it all would mean calling a number of keys.

 Instead, you could store all of a device's updates in a document with a unique key to identify the device.
-Stored as a JSON document, you can read and parse all of those updates on the client side.
-Riak doesn't allow you to append data to a document without reading the object and writing it back to the key, however.
-This strategy would mean more simplicity and performance on the read side in tradeoff for slightly more work at write time and on the client side.
-You also have to keep an eye out for the total size of the document as it grows - we tend to recommend a sensible object size of about 1-2MB in order to avoid performance problems in the cluster.
+Stored as a JSON document, you could read and parse all of those updates on the client side.
+Riak, however, doesn't allow you to append data to a document without reading the object and writing it back to the key.
+This strategy would mean more simplicity and performance on the read side as a tradeoff for slightly more work at write time and on the client side.

+It's also important to keep an eye out for the total size of documents as they grow, as we tend to recommend that Riak objects stay smaller than 1-2 MB and preferably below 100 KB.
+Otherwise, performance problems in the cluster are likely.

 ## User Accounts

-User accounts are pretty straight-forward -- the usual practice is to store JSON objects in a 'users' bucket.
-As far as what to use for a key value, usual app-specific considerations apply.
-For example, if your application involves user logins, the simplest and most read-efficient way is to use the login username as the object key.
-Get the username off the login, perform a GET on the user account object and go.
-There are several drawbacks, however - what if they'll want to change their username or email, later?
-The most common solution is - use a UUID-type key for the user, and store their username or email as a secondary index for efficient lookup.
+User accounts tend to rely on fairly straightforward data models.
+One way of storing user account data in Riak would be store each user's data as a JSON object in a bucket called `users` (or whatever you wish).
+Keys for user data objects could be constructed using application-specific considerations.
+If your application involves user logins, for example, the simplest and most read-efficient strategy would be to use the login username as the object key.
+The username could be extracted upon login, and a read request could be performed on the corresponding key.

+There are, however, several drawbacks to this approach.
+What happens if a user wants to change their username later on?
+The most common solution would be to use a UUID-type key for the user and store the user's username as a [[secondary index|Using Secondary Indexes]] for efficient lookup.

 #### Complex Case

-For simple retrieval of a specific account, a user id (plus perhaps a secondary index on a username/email) is enough.
-If you foresee the need to make queries on additional user attributes (creation time, user type, region), plan ahead and either set up additional Secondary Indexes, or consider using Riak Search to index the JSON contents of the user account.
+For simple retrieval of a specific account, a user ID (plus perhaps a secondary index on a username or email) is enough.
+If you foresee the need to make queries on additional user attributes (e.g. creation time, user type, or region), plan ahead and either set up additional secondary indexes or consider using [[Riak Search|Using Search]] to index the JSON contents of the user account.

 #### Community Examples